-Little skaters can take their first steps onto the ice with lessons for all ages at the Polar Bear Club, and don’t despair if you’re the Bambi of your family or friendship group – instruction is also available for adults, so anyone can brush up on their (potentially non-existent) skills.
+Don’t despair if you’re the Bambi of your family or friendship group – instruction is available for new skaters of all ages, so anyone can brush up on their (potentially non-existent) skills.
 All teachers are accredited by the National Ice Skating Association and under their instruction, you’ll build confidence on the ice in no time.